 Operators can combine the two approaches.
 For example, they can identify customers on admission and verify them once they reach the threshold aforementioned.
 CDD must be also applied when there is a suspicion of any financial crime and when the authenticity of the client’s data is questionable.
 In addition to this, gambling operators must perform ongoing monitoring of existing customers.

-CDD must also be conducted for certain categories of transaction:
+CDD must also be conducted for certain categories of transactions:

-Below, you will find the minimum amount of information required to conduct customer verification:
+Below, you’ll find the minimum amount of information required to conduct customer verification